awsaavedra/awsaavedra.github.io/_posts/2019-10-12-perspectives-on-progress.md

 does not, ultimately, make life better.
 Is the pursuit of happiness the goal?

 Another perspective I truly enjoyed was Derek Sivers view, similar to the mexican fisherman story, is more really better?
-Why always strive for more?
 Those that constantly struggle for more often forget the one thing they will never have is **enough**.